Ollynov/ninjax/README.md

 Some more nuanced philosophies we believe in:
 - No acronnyms (link)

+Some previous projects that served as inspiration:
+- ROR.
+No other coding language has a library that is the clear 'go to' framework.
+In fact, one of the entire benefits of the ruby coding language is that it comes with this complete Rails library.

 ## What is the mission of NinjaX?

 Allowing developers to both learn faster, and code more efficiently; ultimately leading to a greater growth of apps that make the world a better place.